bnfour/md-mods/readme.md

 <details>
 <summary>Details</summary>

-> [!NOTE]
-> The overriding is designed to **not** apply any scaling to the images, and the sprites will be placed to the buttons as is.
+The overriding is designed to **not** apply any scaling to the images, and the sprites will be placed to the buttons as is.

 #### Image preparation
 A good way to start with an override is to use the default spritesheet for your resolution as a template.
 The defaults are located in [`ScoreboardCharacters/Resources`](ScoreboardCharacters/Resources) folder.
 There's also a bigger source and/or reference image in [`ScoreboardCharacters/etc`](ScoreboardCharacters/etc).